A TV interview with the B EYE founder on Bulgaria ON AIR

 “Now with the GDPR the European Union is doing a very good first step,” said the IT specialist on Bulgaria ON AIR.

-“My advice to everyone is to get familiar with the privacy settings of all social networks they are using.
-People should be revisiting these settings from time to time because social networks and technologies are evolving with an ever increasing pace” said Dimitar Dekov in the studio of Bulgaria ON AIR.
+“My advice to everyone is to get familiar with the privacy settings of all the social networks they are using.
+People should be revisiting these settings from time to time because social networks and technologies are evolving with an ever-increasing pace” said Dimitar Dekov in the studio of Bulgaria ON AIR.